NoorMohammadTalukder/Sales-Analytics-Endpoint-Express-MongoDB/README.md

 ## Introduction

 This API allows you to perform sales analytics on a MongoDB database containing sales data.
 It provides various endpoints to retrieve valuable insights into your sales data.
+You can run/use/test these API by importing the documentaion in the Postman application by mporting the documentaion file which are attached in reposotory.

 ### Base URL